We Let AI Build Our Website – Here’s What Happened

 Here’s how it flowed:

-1. Figma Context MCP: Design Brief to Layout
+1. Figma Context MCP: From Figma Foundation to AI-Driven Layouts

-2. Browser Tools MCP and Cursor AI: Content Meets Code
+2. Browser Tools MCP and Cursor AI: Bridging Design with Code

 3. Deployment and Preview